giantswarm/roadmap/README.md

 A: Our primary focus is on security and operational stability.
 As such, we can't provide specific target dates for features.

-**Is it possible to know which features included in which Release?**
+**Is it possible to know which features will be included in which release?**

 A: Yes!
 We use [Milestones](https://github.com/giantswarm/roadmap/milestones) to group features by Releases so our customers can plan ahead.